 Who Shapes a Photograph?

 A photograph is not the same as looking in the mirror — the image can be melded and modified in many different directions.
 For example, in a Canon ad from 2015, six different photographers are told six different backstories about the same man.
 Basing their styles on these backstories, the photographers end up taking six completely different photographs.
 The ad ends with the conclusion that “a photograph is shaped more by the person behind the camera than by what is in front of it,” a statement that encompasses both style and the audience’s impression.
 No matter what the subject intends to convey when taking his or her own photo, there exist the many factors discussed above, which ultimately dictate what impression your photo will make.
 Thus, when deciding who to trust with taking your headshot, wouldn’t you want to make sure to select someone who knows the tricks of the trade?

 Here at Circuit Media, we take pride in our ability to shape our client’s professional photographs to meet their needs.
-Through our experience and technical skills, we pride ourselves on ensuring a positive first impression with whoever may encounter your image, be it on social media, your website, an ad in our publication, Law Week Colorado, or wherever your photo may travel.
+Through our experience and technical skills, we ensure a positive first impression with whomever may encounter your image, be it on social media, your website, an ad in our publication, Law Week Colorado, or wherever your photo may travel.